-The school provides a caring secure environment in which we encourage all members of our community to treat each other with respect.
-We want everyone to be confident individuals who are able to contribute positively to the school and community.
+The school provides a caring safe environment in which we encourage all members of our community to treat each other with respect.
+We want everyone to be confident individuals who are able to contribute positively to the life of the school and the community.
 We promote and model positive behaviour in all that we do.
-Anti-bullying education takes place regularly in school, specifically through PSHE, ICT and RE lessons.
+Anti-bullying education takes place regularly in school, specifically through daily collective worship, RHSE, ICT and RE lessons.
 Discussions in class time are also used to explore issues, challenge stereotypes and to prevent discrimination.
-Our Restorative Approach and Peer Mentor system helps us to manage relationships effectively so that bullying remains rare.
+Our restorative approach and peer mentor system helps us to manage relationships effectively so that bullying remains rare.